DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

   QEMU vhost net device start will fail if protocol feature is not negotiated.
   DPDK virtio-user pmd can be the replacement of QEMU.

+* Device start fails when enabling "builtin-net-driver" without memory pre-allocation

+  The builtin example doesn't support dynamic memory allocation.
+When vhost backend enables "builtin-net-driver", "--socket-mem" option should be added at virtio-user pmd side as a startup item.